mccright/rrl_staging/OpenSourceTexts/README.md

 <details>
-<summary>Tar and feathers: An entrancing post-war romance in which the Ku Klux Klan, its principles and activities figure prominently, based on fact.
+<summary><a name=""></a>Tar and feathers: An entrancing post-war romance in which the Ku Klux Klan, its principles and activities figure prominently, based on fact.
 By Victor Rubin.
 (1892- ) 1923</summary>

 ### Tar and feathers: An entrancing post-war romance in which the Ku Klux Klan, its principles and activities figure prominently, based on fact.
 eBook: https://www.gutenberg.org/ebooks/73731